 Need to speak to an agent to get a quote

 Transamerica offers two different term life insurance options with coverage amounts from $25,000 up to $10 million.
 The policy offers level premiums from a 10-year to a 30-year term, depending on the plan you select.
 You can purchase a term policy from ages 18 to 80, and the rate is guaranteed during the length of your term.
 One particular standout from Transamerica is the Trendsetter Super Series, a convertible term policy, which means you can change this into a permanent policy later.
 Riders may also be available to cover your spouse and children on this plan.

 The Trendsetter LB policy is another Transamerica term life policy that offers living benefits that allow an accelerated death benefit for chronic, critical, or terminal illness.
-This plan also offers a monthly disability income rider that will pay between $300 and $2,000 a month (or 2% of the base policy) if you are disabled and unable to work.
+This plan also offers a monthly disability income rider that will pay if you are disabled and unable to work.

 Most policies from Transamerica require a medical exam, but this is ultimately dependent on your age and coverage amounts requested.
 You may be able to obtain coverage without a medical exam if you meet certain criteria.

 Read the full review: Transamerica Life Insurance

 Best Instant Issue Term: MassMutual

 MassMutual was founded in 1851 and is one of the oldest life insurers in the country.
 The company has an AM Best financial strength rating of A++ (Superior).
 It also has almost non-existent complaints with the NAIC.
 We chose MassMutual as the best instant issue term life insurance because of the options for simplified underwriting that let you get coverage immediately.

 Simplified underwriting could help you get coverage quickly